vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 }
 ```

 Notice how `posts` and `users` are decoupled from each other by using relationships.
-This is what is meant by "normalizing" the data.
+This is what is meant by _normalizing_ data.

 ## Retrieving Data